Aliciap5/ETLproject/README.md

 ## Data Cleanup & Analysis

-Once you have identified your datasets, perform ETL on the data.
-Make sure to plan and document the following:

-* The sources of data that you will extract from.
+* The sources of data extracted:

-- extracted data from:
 https://www.kaggle.com/amanarora/obesity-among-adults-by-country-19752016
 https://data.world/moosechris/gdp-1960-to-2015

-* The type of transformation needed for this data (cleaning, joining, filtering, aggregating, etc). clean null values clean data in rows so it's more readable (drop error measures from obesity percentage) Rename to United States so joining works properly
+* The type of transformation needed for this data (cleaning, joining, filtering, aggregating, etc). clean null values clean data in rows so it's more readable (drop error measures from obesity percentage) Rename countrie so joining works properly

-* The type of final production database to load the data into (relational or non-relational).

-relational -- PostgreSQL
+* Load the data into a relational database -- PostgreSQL

-* The final tables or collections that will be used in the production database.
+* The final tables or collections that will be used in the production database:

-2 tables:
 Obesity table
 GDP table

-You will be required to submit a final technical report with the above information and steps required to reproduce your ETL process.

 ## Project Report